 Early History of the Hoppus family

 This web page shows only a small excerpt of our Hoppus research.
-Another 85 words (6 lines of text) covering the years 1198, 1273, 1588, and 1679 are included under the topic Early Hoppus History in all our PDF Extended History products and printed products wherever possible.
+Another 85 words (6 lines of text) covering the years 1198, 1569, 1538, 1529, 1529, 1532, 1588, 1679 and 1588 are included under the topic Early Hoppus History in all our PDF Extended History products and printed products wherever possible.

 Hoppus Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hoppus family name include Hobbs, Hobs, Hobbes, Hobis, Hopp, Hoppe, Hopps and many more.

 Early Notables of the Hoppus family (pre 1700)

 Migration of the Hoppus family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
-Early immigrants bearing the Hoppus surname or a spelling variation of the name include: Thomas Hobbs settled in Virginia in 1635; Andrew Hobbs settled in Barbados in 1654; Isaac and Hugh Hobbs settled in Virginia in 1654; Sarah Hobbs settled in New England
+Early immigrants bearing the Hoppus surname or a spelling variation of the name include: Thomas Hobbs settled in Virginia in 1635; Andrew Hobbs settled in Barbados in 1654; Isaac and Hugh Hobbs settled in Virginia in 1654; Sarah Hobbs settled in New England in 1746.